 Current Performance: Arrowhead Regional Corrections' goal is to maintain its client recidivism rate at 30% or lower, as defined by the Minnesota Department of Corrections.
 The MN DOC defines recidivism as "a felony conviction within three years of discharge."
-In 2018, ARC's adult probation recidivism rate was 18%.
+In 2019, ARC's adult probation recidivism rate was 21% (compared to 18% in 2018).

-Data Source: 2018 Minnesota Statewide Probation & Supervised Release Outcomes Report (MN DOC)
+Data Source: 2019 Minnesota Statewide Probation & Supervised Release Outcomes Report (MN DOC)